FAIRplus/Data-Maturity/docs/_levels/Level1.md

 ## Description

-This level of maturity is at **data object level**.
+This level of maturity is defined at **data object level**.
 In level 1, data is identifiable as individual generic data objects that are described by generic metadata elements.
 Hosting environment offers limited retrieval capabilities.

 ### Indicators